Chapter 5: Writing for the Web

 Organization and Relevance

-A blog post that starts a conversation and links to other great content mean readers never need to hit a dead-end.
+A blog post that starts a conversation and links to other great content mean readers never hit a dead-end.
 Links give readers a choose-your-own-adventure experience that lets them explore examples, dig deeper into the post’s main points or check out other perspectives.
 Use links to connect your blog content to other expertise, unique perspectives, resources or examples.

 Images tell great stories and most blog posts fall flat without some type of photos, graphics or video.
 Dekker recommends using original artwork as much as possible, “especially considering the fact that we all carry small cameras with us.”